Dental Implants vs Dentures

 There are also those instances in which we can combine dental implants and partial dentures – using the dental implants to anchor the dentures.

-If you’re considering having dentures made, before you take that life-changing step, come in for a free consultation (which includes X-rays).
+If you’re considering having dentures made, before you take that life-changing step, come in for a free consultation.
 During the consultation, we can talk about your dental health, your overall health, your goals for your new smile, and more.